-Everyone who is a child of God has a "God story," a testimony.
-Un fact, we should recount the many stories we have of God's faithfulness to come to us in our hour of need.
+Everyone who is a child of God has a "God story," or commonly referred to as a testimony.
+In fact, we should recount the many stories we have of God's faithfulness to come to us in our hour of need.
 He meets us in our failure and our weakness.
 He delivers us and lifts us up to higher ground.
-And so - Let me teak you my "God story".
+And so - Let me tell you my "God story".

-My two sisters and I grew up in a living home.
+My two sisters and I grew up in a loving home.
 Although, we went to church on and off, it was not a Christ-centered home.
 We had Bibles but did not read them or pray together.
 When I was about seven-years old, there was a tornado that ripped through our suburb community near Kansas City which destroyed our schools, shopping center and church.
 I remember that it seemed like the whole town started going to the Baptist Church.
-There were many alter calls, and my whole family went forward and was baptized.
+There were many altar calls, and my whole family went forward and was baptized.
 It was a moving experience, but if I was born again at that moment, I did not grow.
 I did not read my Bible.
-I did not become a follower, a disciple.
+I did not become a follower, nor a disciple of Jesus.

 The Lord was someone I mentally respected, but I did not have a true relationship with Him.
 By the time I was in high school, I was the only one who sometimes went to Church, and then I stopped too.
 Life was just too filled with other things.
 After high school, I began my first semester of college taking Philosophy of World Religion.
 The first day of class the professor (an ex-Lutheran minister) held up a Bible and asked if anyone believed in "that book'?
 "Furthermore," he said, "all religion is essentially a pursuit not of God but of yourself" - the ultimate goal was to find "yourself" and not true happiness.